aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.ink/ink/width/_index.md

 description:
 type: docs
 url: /aspose.slides.ink/ink/width/
-weight: 420
+weight: 440
 ---

 ## width property
-Returns or sets the width of the shape.
+Gets or sets the width of the shape, measured in points.
             Read/write **float**.

 ### Remarks

-Returned value is always defined (is not float.NaN).
+The value returned is always defined and never **float**.
-            Assigned value must be defined (not float.NaN).
-You can set undefined values for RawFrame instance properties.
+            The value assigned must also be defined; assign **float** only to properties of a `RawFrame` instance.

 ### Definition:
 ```python